 Collin County, like all 254 counties in Texas, is considered an extension of state government.
 The focus of county government is judicial (civil and criminal justice, adult and juvenile probation), human services, law enforcement and jail services.

 The county is also responsible for road and bridge maintenance in unincorporated areas, maintaining public records, collecting property taxes, issuing vehicle registrations and transfers, registering voters, conducting elections, and providing health and social services to indigent county residents.

-With an estimated 80 people moving into Collin County each day, the county's population topped 969,000 residents in mid-2017 - a 3.1 increase from 2016 -- and we could easily top 1 million in the coming year.
+With an estimated 80 people moving into Collin County each day, the county's population topped 969,000 residents in mid-2017 - a 3.1 increase from 2016 -- and could easily top 1 million by 2019.
 County leaders are continually working on expanding our infrastructure to stay ahead of this growth.

 The county courthouse, which opened in the fall of 2007, is located in the county seat of McKinney, and houses the district courts, district attorney's office, law library, district clerk and additional services.
 The facility was approved by voters through a

 bond election in 2003, with an expansion approved in the